Photo Credit: Vickey Ford for Okayplayer & Jamie McCarthy; Prince Williams; Tim Mosenfelder; Brian Stukes/Getty Image

 And, since then, there have been younger artists who tweaked their predecessors’ formulas with new wrinkles, creating a wing of the rap canon so hard to define that it doesn’t actually have a name.
 Melody will be the defining trait of 2010s rap, so those trailblazers make up the bulk of our list of the most influential artists of the 2010s.

 We also gave out roses for other acts who are responsible for the decade’s biggest cultural shifts.
 Some of these artists had their biggest moments before 2010, but their sonic fingerprints are undoubtedly visible on the 2010s rap landscape.
-As we prepare to enter a new decade, here are the rappers who sculpted the last decade the most.
 Here are the 10 most influential rappers of the 2010s.

 As I've said before, Reginae Carter has about two thousand siblings out here.
 Lil Wayne entered the 2010s as the undisputed king of rap, and so many of today’s most important artists took cues from his reign.
 The traits that made Wayne a rap icon are in the creative DNA of artists across the hip-hop spectrum.